MaiHameed/oauth-project/README.md

 # oauth-project
-A simple web app that has a Spotify login feature using OAuth
+A simple web app that has a Spotify login feature using OAuth.
+Currently hosted on [GitHub Pages](maihameed.github.io/oauth-project).
+Login using your Spotify account, and the app with display basic user profile information as well as top and recommended songs pulled from the Spotify Web API.

 # Running the app locally for dev
 - Run `npm install` the first time you run the app to install all dependancies locally.